Sonos One vs. Amazon Echo Plus: Which Alexa Speaker is Best?

 Sonos One (Gen 2)

-You want a fantastic-sounding speaker and only need Alexa for smart home tasks and music playback.
+Get Sonos One if you want a fantastic-sounding speaker and only need Alexa for smart home tasks and music playback.
 Alexa can be wonky on Sonos One with a few missing features and imperfect hearing, but its sound is clear and rich with a controlled bass.
-Sonos One is a must for iPhone users because of its AirPlay 2 compatibility.
+It's a must for iPhone users because of its AirPlay 2 compatibility.

 Echo Plus (Gen 2)